hybridgroup/gopherbot/assembly/visor.md

 Do not cut the black or white wires.

+_Note: The unevenly-cut ends of the ribbon cable will be connected to the circuitboard.
+The even ends will be crimped to the LED wires._

 ## Attach RGB LED Strip 3-pin connector to ribbon cable

-Take the ribbon cable and separate the last 3cm of the uncut end.
+Take the ribbon cable and separate the last 3cm of the uncut (even) ends.

 ![Kit](./images/visor/trim-rgb-wires.png)